StarWarsFoundryVTT/StarWarsFFG/README.md

 I'm made some modification to make a reality for my own RPG namde K².

+# ADDs
+## spectifics Skills
+- For the K2 system
+- For Rogue Trader adaptation to Genesys

+## Modification Sheet
+- Add as special sheet for tabs Spells
+- Add Point of Hero
+- Add (transform the Force dice) Magical Dice

+# ToDo
+- import from externe JSON for many type (a sheet) (to make a universal importation multiples objects => to a module)
+- Ability item Add (and not in description)
+- Roll modification for use Hero points.
+- simple import (json + zip)

 # Rogue Trader
 A add Rogue Trader implémentation, some Skills spécifique for now.